- BBguns and the Law & Regulation

-4. You are a British Airsoft Club member.
+3. You are a British Airsoft Club member.

 5. You are part of a re-enactment group.

-6. You are a filmmaker.
+6. You are a TV Program or filmmaker.

 If you don't have any of the above, you can buy a black gun, but you must select the please two tone it option and let us paint it to make it legal for you to own. there is no difference between how a black gun works and the performance of the exact same gun in two-tone it's only a different colour (i know this sounds simple, but you would be surprised how many times we get asked this)

 Never fire the guns at other persons or Animal's all bb guns are powerful and a bb pellet hitting you or someone else in the eye is no fun, and it could potentially blind you or someone else, even if you get hit by mistake.
-Always use goggles/masks at all times and maybe consider other forms of protective clothing.
+Always use goggles/masks at all times and maybe consider other forms of thick protective clothing.

 If someone is hurt by a pellet hitting them without their consent, it could be classed as an assault.
 Depending on the injury it will be dealt with as Common Assault, Actual Bodily Harm, or in the case of a 15-year-old girl shot in the eye, Grievous Bodily Harm.
 It’s a serious offence!